-Buying an IKEA bed in the US
+Buying an IKEA Bed in the U.S.

 So what does this mean, you ask?
-Well, a boxspring will give you a plusher, bouncier feeling, while a foundation will feel firmer and more solid.
+Well, a box spring will give you a plusher, bouncier feeling, while a foundation will feel firmer and more solid.

-Do I need a boxspring or a foundation?
+Do I need a box spring or a foundation?
 No, you can place your mattress right on the slats if you want.

 Slats: What Are They Good For?

-Slats are the wooden boards that the mattress, boxspring, or foundation rests on.
-The advantage of an IKEA bed is that you can use slats and a mattress alone, eliminating the need for a boxspring or foundation.
-This is very useful if you are trying to move a bedframe into a tight location, like up a narrow staircase or through a small doorway.
-What you should consider when buying a frame is if it has adjustable
+Slats are the wooden boards that the mattress, box spring, or foundation rests on.
+The advantage of an IKEA bed is that you can use slats and a mattress alone, eliminating the need for a box spring or foundation.
+This is very useful if you are trying to move a bed frame into a tight location, like up a narrow staircase or through a small doorway.

 What you should consider when buying a frame is if it has adjustable bedsides.
-It will say it on the tag and it means you can set your slats lower if you want to use a boxspring or a foundation to make the bed higher.
+It will say it on the tag and it means you can set your slats lower if you want to use a box spring or a foundation to make the bed higher.

-Which Slats Should I Choose?
+Which IKEA Bed Slats Should I Get?

 There are three types of basic slats to choose from:

-- Luroy slats are curved a little and made of birch wood.
+- Luroy (Luröy) slats are curved a little and made of birch wood.
 You would use these with a mattress alone, and they provide a softer feel.

-Each slat or slat and boxspring/foundation combo can work with any mattress, be it spring, foam, or latex.
+Each slat or slat and box spring/foundation combo can work with any mattress, be it spring, foam, or latex.
 The thicker the mattress (standard mattress thickness is about 8 inches), the less you feel the slats; the thinner the mattress, the more you have to pay attention to the slat choice.
 Alright sound good, am I missing anything else?

-The Midbeam is included in the price of the bedframe, but is a separate part from the bed and comes from a different location in the warehouse.
-It is a universal part for all larger IKEA beds (full, queen, and king) that is adjustable to the size of the bed.
+The Midbeam is included in the price of the bed frame, but is a separate part from the bed and comes from a different location in the warehouse.
+It is a universal part for all the larger IKEA beds (full, queen, and king) that is adjustable to the size of the bed.
 This is what lies underneath the slats and what supports them.
-It is a very important piece to the puzzle and the bed can't be assembled without it.
+It is a very important piece to the puzzle as the bed can't be assembled without it.

 Now You Are Ready